javadelight/delight-metrics/README.md

 }
 ```

 ## Reporting

-This project follows a very lightweight approach to reporting.
-All it does for you is turn metrics into easily human-readable strings.
+Metrics are turned into easily human-readable strings.
 What you do with these is up to.

 ## Compatibility